RyanTheRoot/NLPTest/README.md

 make stop
 ```

+### Interactive API Explorer

+Open `http://localhost:8000/docs` in your browser for an interactive Swagger UI where you can:
+- Test all endpoints directly
+- View request/response schemas
+- Use **POST /analyze** for JSON requests
+- Use **POST /analyze/text** for easy multi-line text pasting (no need to escape newlines!)

 ## API Reference

 ### POST /analyze

-Analyzes text for sentiment and toxicity.
+Analyzes text for sentiment and toxicity using **JSON**.

 **Request:**
 ```json